The flu vaccine during pregnancy, yay or nay?

 However, as you may know, that is NOT the case.

 Mercury is a fat-soluble toxin that easily crosses the placenta and accumulates in fetal tissue.

 For reasons that are not yet clear, fetal mercury levels become even higher than maternal levels.
 The effects of mercury on brain development can be devastating.

-In spite of these known facts, thimerosal-containing flu vaccines are routinely given to pregnant women.
+In spite of these known facts, pregnant women continue receiving thimerosal-containing flu vaccines.
 The mercury content of these flu shots is 250 times higher than the level the EPA classifies as hazardous waste.
-Unused mercury-containing flu vaccines must be disposed of as hazardous waste, yet they are approved for use in pregnant women and infants.
+Unused mercury-containing flu vaccines is hazardous waste.
+Yet these vaccines are approved for use in pregnant women and infants.

 We are currently being bombarded by reminders to get our annual flu shot.
 Pharmacies, grocery stores, and news reports would lead us to believe that everyone needs one.

-Obstetricians are routinely recommending them to their patients, as advised by the CDC and their medical organizations, but they are likely unaware of the research findings reviewed above.
+Obstetricians are routinely recommending them to their patients, following the CDC and their medical organizations.
+But they are likely unaware of the research findings I reviewed above.

 It is also unlikely that your doctor knows that one of the largest trials of influenza efficacy in pregnancy to date, following nearly 50,000 pregnant women over five flu seasons, found that the rate of influenza-like illness in vaccinated women was identical to the rate of illness in women who were not vaccinated.
 (Source: Steven B. Black, MD, et al., “Effectiveness of Influenza Vaccine during Pregnancy in Preventing Hospitalizations and Outpatient Visits for Respiratory Illness in Pregnant Women and Their Infants,” American Journal of Perinatology 21, no. 6 (August 2004): 333–339.)